FWC-9696/Debloat-Windows-10/README.md

 This fork is designed for a lighter debloat (that doesn't break important windows features) for gaming and general use.

-This fork includes additonal utilities in the scripts and startup folders.
+This fork includes additonal utilities in the `scripts` and `utils` folders.

 Also, note that gaming-related apps and services will remain intact or will be reinstalled by default.